 A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of the proposal regarding the appointment of PwC as our auditor until the close of our next Annual Meeting of Shareholders, the delegation to our Board of Directors, through our Audit Committee, of the authority to set the auditor's remuneration for such period, and the ratification of the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2020, represents a shareholder's affirmative choice to decline to vote on a proposal.
 Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
-Votes withheld have no effect on the election of directors and abstentions have no effect on the appointment of PwC as our auditor until the close of our next Annual Meeting of Shareholders, the delegation to our Board of Directors, through our Audit Committee, of the authority to set the auditor's remuneration for such period, and the ratification of authority to set the auditor's remuneration for such period, and the set of a proposal.
-Votes withheld have no effect on the election of directors and abstentions have no effect on the appointment of PwC as our auditor until the close of our next Annual Meeting of Shareholders, the delegation to our Board of Directors, through our Audit Committee, of the authority to set the auditor's remuneration for such period, and the ratification of the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Votes withheld have no effect on the election of directors, through our Audit Committee, of the auditor's remuneration for such period, and the ratification of our Board of Directors, through our Audit Committee, of the auditor's remuneration or a proposal.
+Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
+Votes withheld have no effect on the election of directors, through our Audit Committee, of the auditor's remuneration for such period, and the ratification of the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2020.